Is Alcohol in Mouthwash Bad?

 4. Drying Effect Leading to Dry Mouth: Alcohol-based mouthwash can diminish saliva production, resulting in a drying effect and contributing to dry mouth.

 5. Burning Sensation: Alcohol-based mouthwash may cause an unpleasant burning sensation in the mouth.
+This can be especially harmful after wisdom tooth removal.

 6. Destruction of Good Bacteria: Alcohol in mouthwash can indiscriminately eliminate both beneficial and harmful bacteria, leading to an imbalance and potential complications.

-7. Potential Exacerbation: Alcohol-based mouthwash has the potential to amplify the effects ethanol, especially in cases of extreme exposure.
+7. Potential Exacerbation: Alcohol-based mouthwash has the potential to amplify the effects of ethanol, especially in cases of extreme exposure.

 8. Exceeding Acceptable Ethanol Intakes (for Alcohol-Dependent Consumers): In worst-case scenarios for alcohol-dependent consumers, using alcohol-based mouthwash may surpass acceptable daily intakes of ethanol and other compounds.